-In the run-up to Wednesday’s spending review, there has been an unmistakable mood of apprehension.
-And, after skills minister Nick Boles told the annual conference of the Association of Colleges (AoC) last week that the sector would not be “insulated” from spending cuts (it’s hard to imagine that anyone expected anything else), this is perfectly understandable.
+In the run-up to Wednesday’s spending review, there was an unmistakable mood of apprehension.
+And, after skills minister Nick Boles told the annual conference of the Association of Colleges (AoC) last week that the sector would not be “insulated” from spending cuts (it’s hard to imagine that anyone expected anything else), this was perfectly understandable.

 As TES was premier media partner for the conference, I was given the privilege of chairing a debate on what the future holds for FE, which had the title: “Will colleges survive until 2025?”